Two-dimensional ferromagnetism with long-range interactions in the layered magnetic topological insulator MnBi2Te4

-We now discuss the implications of our INS and DFT study of the spin dynamics of MBT.
-For the interlayer coupling, both INS and DFT directly justify a picture of weakly coupled FM vdW layers with uniaxial magnetic anisotropy.
-While INS can only reasonably fit a single effective interlayer $J_c$, DFT suggests that this might be an oversimplification and magnetic coupling across the vdW gap may have contributions from multiple neighbor shells.
-One consequence is that the predominantly AF \textit{interlayer} couplings also affect the \textit{intralayer} dispersion, and can create dispersion anomalies such as the unusual cusp seen in linear-response calculations near the zone center in Figs.~4(a) and 4(b).
-Another consequence is that the intralayer magnetism of a surface layer (which is coupled to only one Mn layer) would be different from the bulk (which is coupled to two).
-This is a consideration for any surface spectroscopy measurements.
+We now discuss the implications of our study of the spin dynamics in MBT.
+Both INS and DFT directly justify a picture of weakly coupled quasi-two-dimensional FM vdW layers.
+For the interlayer coupling, while INS can only reasonably fit a single effective interlayer $J_\text{c}$, DFT suggests that this might be an oversimplification and magnetic coupling across the vdW gap may have contributions from multiple neighbor shells.
+INS measurements on Bi$_{1.99}$Mn$_{0.01}$Te$_{3}$ and magnetization data confirm contributions to the magnetic anisotropy from both single-ion and interlayer two-ion terms.
+We estimate a $20\%$ reduction of the spin gap at the surface due to the lack of neighbors from surface termination \cite{SM}, which more easily enables the pinning of surface spin-flops states in applied fields as observed in ref.~\cite{Sass2020}.
+Enhanced surface spin fluctuations will further reduce $T_{\text{N}}$ ($\approx 10\%$) at the surface which is a consideration for any surface spectroscopy measurements.
+It has recently been proposed that the MBT series, including MnBi$_4$Te$_7$ and MnBi$_6$Te$_{10}$ vdW magnets with non-magnetic spacer layers, possess unique magnetization dynamics controlled by both the magnetic anisotropy and interlayer coupling.
+Detailed and systematic INS studies are imperative towards understandings of the magnetism in the MBT series.

-Finally, the long-range interactions and anomalous line broadening in bulk metallic MBT (along with magnetotransport measurements) provide an expectation of substantial coupling between magnetic excitations and conduction electrons.
-DFT calculations mollify this expectation to some extent by providing evidence for long-range magnetic coupling in the insulator.
-This leaves us to consider whether the anomalous line broadening itself is consistent with magnon-electron coupling, or perhaps due to spectral broadening caused by magnetic vacancies, which exist at the level of 10--15\% in our MBT samples.
-In general, both mechanisms \cite{Schwabe09,Buczek16} predict that linewidths increase with increasing $\bm{Q}$, as observed experimentally, although the theoretical approaches aimed at understanding these two mechanisms for 2D ferromagnets are not sufficiently developed to make quantitative predictions for MBT.
-Additional experimental data, such as temperature dependent spectra or a comparison of spectra with different vacancy concentration or carrier density, along with numerical simulations are necessary.